Hempsted Playgroup and Toddlers

 Inclusion, Diversity and Equality Policy

-Our playgroup welcomes families and individuals to our playgroup and toddler sessions.
+Our playgroup welcomes families and individuals to our playgroup sessions.
 We believe that equality and inclusion means being fair, respectful, encouraging positive attitudes and recognising the needs and identities of others.

 You are protected under the Equality Act 2010 from these types of discrimination.

 Each child/adult attending is valued as an individual without stereo-typing and encouraged to develop a positive self identity.

 Children and their families are allocated a key person to work with the child, and help them settle in and form a close bond, so the child’s needs and interests are individually planned for.
 (See key person board in the playgroup entrance)